2014—The UN, bringing receipts, says the U.S. civil rights record stinks.

 1964—History’s 2nd largest earthquake hits Anchorage; 115 die.

-1943—So their forged IDs might avoid Nazi detection, openly gay Dutch artist Willem Arondeus and others bomb the Amsterdam Public Records Office.
-It works.
+1943—So that forged IDs may avoid Nazi detection, openly gay Dutch artist Willem Arondeus and others bomb the Amsterdam Public Records Office.
+The plot is a success.

 1942—RADM John W. Wilcox, Jr., commanding a task force bound for Scapa Flow, is washed off his flagship and lost one day out of Casco Bay.

-1814—A (severed) nose count shows General Andy Jackson’s troops, with a 3-1 advantage, massacred 85 percent of their Creek opponents at Horseshoe Bend on the Tallapoosa.
+1814—A severed-nose count shows that General Andy Jackson’s troops, with a 3-1 advantage, massacred 85 percent of their Creek opponents at Horseshoe Bend on the Tallapoosa.

 1800—Federalist Senators find Aurora editor W. Duane in contempt for publishing the truth about them.